 With its camera attached, the X5SW suffers from a very short flight time, especially when using the supplied 500mAh battery.
 With the supplied battery, flight time with FPV is approximately 4 minutes only.
 Using larger 750mAh batteries can increase flight times to 5 or 6 minutes which is still somewhat short.
 This is mainly because the camera draws a lot of power when transmitting its FPV feed.
 However, with the camera removed, the X5SW enjoys similar flight times as the X5SC and X5C.

 The Syma X5SW throws many extremes into one package.
 On one hand, it costs only $61 and is the only model in Syma’s X5 range that features FPV.
 It is also one of the cheapest toy-grade quadcopters in the market that features FPV.
 On the other hand, its FPV feature is poorly implemented and suffers from a few drawbacks.
 The X5SW also suffers from the infamous “wind bug” issue that was covered in my earlier review of the X5SC-1.
 However, when one considers that drones with proper FPV features cost 10 to 20 times more than the X5SW, one can easily ignore its shortcomings.

 As mentioned earlier, the X5SW is essentially a X5SC with a FPV camera and a new model name.
 This means it has all the good features seen in the X5SC such as a well designed and spacious battery compartment, tall landing legs and enclosed motors and pinion gears.
 If you can live without FPV, then you might want to consider the X5SC which costs a few dollars less and has better flight times.
 However, if you absolutely must have FPV, then the X5SW is one of the most affordable quadcopters out there that offers this feature, albeit with a few flaws that I believe many beginners can live with.

-The Syma X5SW can be purchased from GearBest for $47.31.
+The Syma X5SW can be purchased from Banggood for $52.